-2. Students will explore different methods of learning more effectively when they are the ones in control.
+2. Students will explore different methods of learning more effectively and the importance of child centered education when they are the ones in control.
 They may choose to write out their thoughts, draw pictures of their thoughts, type out their thoughts using a computer program, or even create a video presentation.
 The more that students feel ownership for their own learning and the methods they use to express that learning, the higher likelihood there is that they will continue to use those methods in the future.

 3. If teachers are more open to different learning styles and techniques by using them themselves, they may better understand students who struggle with traditional teaching methods.
 Sometimes it is easy for teachers to think that because something worked for them or their mentors that it will work for everyone else too.
 However, it is important to remember that not all students learn in the same way.

 4. Students who feel like they are constantly being judged or evaluated by their teachers tend to shut down and avoid taking risks when exploring new things.
 If teachers create an environment where mistakes are allowed, children can take more risks knowing that they will be safe no matter what happens.
 This can lead to a greater sense of self-esteem and academic growth for students.

 Students with a lower sense of self-esteem or social anxiety may flourish better in a child-centered environment, as these children will not be pushed into feeling uncomfortable by teachers who have their own agenda.